HaiyuWu/Vec2Face/README.md

 ```

 # Download Model Weights
-1) The weights of the Vec2Face model and estimators can be downloaded manually from [HuggingFace](https://huggingface.co/BooBooWu/Vec2Face) or using python:
+1) The weights of the Vec2Face model and estimators used in this work can be manually from [HuggingFace](https://huggingface.co/BooBooWu/Vec2Face) or using python:
 ```python
 from huggingface_hub import hf_hub_download
 hf_hub_download(repo_id="BooBooWu/Vec2Face", filename="weights/6DRepNet_300W_LP_AFLW2000.pth", local_dir="./")